 Other eligibility guidelines:

-- Plan to enter a research-focused master’s or doctoral program in the arts, humanities or social sciences.
+- Plan to enter a research- or creative-focused master’s or doctoral program in the arts, humanities, or social sciences.
 Students in the social sciences who plan to pursue graduate study in neuroscience or students who plan to pursue professional degrees that emphasize skills and practical analysis such as business, law, public health, public policy, and social work should not apply for the Beinecke Scholarship.

-- Have a documented history of receiving need-based financial aid.
+- Have a documented history of being eligible to receive need-based financial aid during the undergraduate years.

 Applying & Resources

 Davidson College may nominate one junior each year for the Beinecke Scholarship.
-To be considered for nomination, follow the instructions for submitting an application to Davidson's nominating committee and review application tips and resources in the Beinecke Scholarship Application Toolkit (Davidson login required).
+To be considered for nomination, follow the instructions for submitting an application to Davidson's Office of Fellowships and review application tips and resources in the Beinecke Scholarship Application Toolkit (Davidson login required).